 When a security breach occurs, the freeze on your account stands for your protection.

 If your bank detects purchases that don’t align with your normal pattern, it may assume that your account was hacked or your wallet was stolen.
 They could put a temporary freeze on your account to keep your money safe.
 You might find out about this freeze while you’re standing at the checkout in a cashier or trying to make a purchase online.
 A security freeze can usually be unblocked with a phone call to verify you are the one making the purchase.

-Finally, let’s talk about YOUR rights.
-If you are not a money launderer, a terrorist financier or fraudster, you have the right to receive adequate information on what’s the reasoning behind your account freeze.
+Finally, let's talk about your rights.
+If you're not a money launderer, a terrorist financier or fraudster, you have the right to receive adequate information on what's the reasoning behind your account freeze.